Oshinyemio/advanced-expense-tracker/README.md

 - The `infrastructure/ExpenseTracker_API-prod-oas30.yaml` file contains the exported OpenAPI (YAML) configuration for API Gateway.
 Import this into any AWS account/region to recreate the same endpoints.
 - Amazon Cognito User Pool and App Client handle sign-up, sign-in, and JWT issuance.
-- An S3 bucket (e.g., `expense-tracker-data-ope`) stores JSON expense files and uploaded receipt images.
+- An S3 bucket (e.g., `user-expense-tracker-data`) stores JSON expense files and uploaded receipt images.
 - CloudFront distribution serves static frontend assets from S3 with HTTPS and caching.

 ---